hetalang/HetaSimulator.jl/docs/src/tutorial/mc.md

 ![mc-fig02](./mc-fig02.png)

-Results of simulations can be transformed into `DataFrame` too.
+Results of MC simulations can be transformed into `DataFrame` too.

 ```julia
 mc_df2 = DataFrame(mcsim2)
 ```

-## Monte-Carlo for whole platform
+## Monte-Carlo simulations of the whole platform

-Scenarios for `mc` can also be loaded from CSV file.
+Simulation scenarios for `mc` can also be loaded from tabular files.

-Create file __scenarios.csv__ in the same directory and fill it with the data.
+Create __scenarios.csv__ file in the same directory and fill it with the data or download it here: [scenarios.csv](./mc-files/scenarios.csv)

 ![mc-fig03](mc-fig03.png)

-File can be downloaded here: [scenarios.csv](./mc-files/scenarios.csv)

 Load it as a scenarios table.